 Today is the first of September, and it’s brought with it a good drying day.
 Cobwebs and bed sheets fly in the wind as magnificent fleets of cumulus clouds billow in full sail across the blue of a fresh-washed sky.

-I’ve been out gathering apples from the tree to join those already collected, the heavy, intoxicating smell of the fruit escaping from the box as I lift the lid.
+I’ve been out gathering apples from the tree to join those already collected, the heavy, intoxicating smell of the fruit escaping the box as I lift the lid.
 For the past few years our apples have largely gone to waste, so later this month we are taking them to an ‘Apple Day’ at the Woodland Skills Centre in Bodfari to use their fruit presses and have a go at making our own cider from the yield.
 This award winning site, down a country lane off the Mold-Denbigh Road, has a heritage orchard set within 10 acres of their of their 50 acre woodland, which also includes an arboretum, a vineyard, allotments, a medicinal herb garden, wildflower meadows, an apiary, polytunnels, and a tree nursery.

 Although cider production might not be the first thing that springs to mind when considering what North Wales has to offer, among the soaring mountains, rolling hills and glittering seascapes that’s exactly what you’ll find – passionate, artisan producers extracting the sweet, golden juice of our native fruit to create their heady blends.
 From ciders made from just one or two apple varieties, to those which are a blend of many, all are lovingly crafted using methods and techniques, and of course, fruit, peculiar to the individual artisan, ensuring that each one has its own distinct personality.